manastech/biocrystal/README.md

 # biocrystal

-BioCrystal is an open source resource aiding the development of bioinformatics software.
+BioCrystal is an open source Crystal language library for developing bioinformatics software.

 ## Installation